-&lt;sup>32 Emission estimates were calculated from EPA's Diesel Emissions Quantifier Tool.
-Cost estimates are based on an engine replacement cost of \$1,300,000 and do not include maintenance/repair, fuel, infrastructure, etc. The emission reductions are calculated based on the replacement of an older diesel locomotive. http://www.railfanguides.us/dc/map2/index.htm .
+&lt;sup>31 Emission estimates were calculated from EPA's Diesel Emissions Quantifier Tool.
+Cost estimates are based on an engine replacement cost of \$1,300,000 and do not include maintenance/repair, fuel, infrastructure, etc. The emission reductions are calculated based on the replacement of an older diesel locomotive.